 - laser lights and pointers

-- bicycles, electric scooters, and adult scooters
+- bicycles, electric scooters, adult scooters (these can be left in the bicycle parking nearby the building)

 - flammable and combustible liquids and gases, compressed and liquefied gases